gustavnavar/Grid.Blazor/docs/blazor_grpc/Totals.md

 --------- | ---- | -----------
-name | string | label of the total calculation | Func<IGridColumnCollection<T>, object> | function to calculate the total
+name | string | label of the total calculation | Func<IGridColumnCollection<T>, object> | function to calculate the total cssCalculationClass | (optional) Func<ITotalsColumn, string> | function to add CSS class to the total cell

 The function to calculted the total has only one parameter, the grid column collection.